aalireza/SimpleAudioIndexer/README.rst

 What can it do?
 ---------------

-+ Index audio files and save/load the results.
++ Index audio files (using Watson (Online/Higher-quality) or CMU Pocketsphinx (Offline/Lower-quality)) and save/load the results.
 + Searching within audio files in multiple languages (default is English)
 + Define a timing error for your queries to handle discrepencies.
 + Define constraints on your queries, e.g. whether to include (sub/super)sequences,